Red Blitz says a brief goodbye: Tren de Sóller and tram enter winter break

 Last ride, then silence — but not forever

-If you want to hear the whistle of the "Red Blitz" one more time, bundle up and don't wait too long: this Sunday the historic narrow-gauge Tren de Sóller will run for the last time through the orange groves from Palma to Sóller before it goes into a well-deserved winter break.
-The carriages will be stored, the conductors will hang their uniforms on the hook — and in the workshops the much more necessary, less romantic program begins: tightening, sanding, oiling.
+If you want to hear the whistle of the "Red Blitz" one more time, bundle up and don't wait too long: this Sunday the historic narrow-gauge Tren de Sóller will run for the last time through the orange groves from Palma to Sóller before it goes into a well-deserved winter break; see Tren de Sóller pauses until February – necessary work, but also questions for the island.

 Why pause now?
 Work behind the scenes

 The line through the Serra de Tramuntana looks light and photogenic in the sun, but the structure of wood, steel and old bolts requires regular attention.
 In winter, carriages, tracks, switches and station buildings are inspected, repaired and sometimes lovingly restored.
-The creaking of wooden seats and the rattling of axles are part of the charm — but only possible in the long term if the depot gets plenty of wrenching.
+The creaking of wooden seats and the rattling of axles are part of the charm — but only possible in the long term if the depot gets plenty of wrenching; concerns about winter services and rescue capacities in the mountains are explored in Mallorca Prepares for Snow: Is the Tramuntana Ready for Winter Operations?.

 The tram to Port de Sóller goes quiet earlier